 If you want to avoid having to remove hair dye from your skin, make sure to prep beforehand by covering up your skin and applying petroleum jelly to prevent the dye from clinging to more than your hair.

-If your bathroom looks like a crime scene after a DIY hair color session, you’ll want to remove the hair dye stains from your tub as soon as you can.
+If your bathroom looks like a crime scene after a DIY hair color session, you’ll want to remove the hair dye stains from your tub or sink as soon as you can.
 Scrubbing the affected areas with products such as baking soda, vinegar, and bleach will go a long way.
 In most cases you’ll want to create a solution to lift the color and scrub with a toothbrush or sponge.

 There are several reasons that your new hair color can come out less vibrant than you desired.
 Perhaps you didn’t leave on the hair dye long enough, or maybe your strands are just too dried out to absorb the dye sufficiently.